 After a brief wait, you should now see the same repo but under your own name, not mine.
 While github makes sure to provide a reference to the source author of forked code, this is now yours to play with and develop as you please!

-We’ll come back to github in a moment.
+Okay, we’ll come back to github in a moment.
 First let’s go to Heroku, a free platform for deploying code.
 After signing up for an account, create your first app like this:

 Give it a memorable name and create:

 github as your deployment method, and then search for your repo (note that it will appear under your name, not mine, since you already forked it!).
 Go ahead and pick “connect”.